 The one consistency in Warwick’s career is that her songs became bigger hits for other people.
 She was the first to record ‘I’m Gonna Make You Love Me‘, but her yearning and tender rendition was eclipsed by the assertive, winking international hit recorded by Diana Ross.

 Even Dionne trumped her: after learning ‘Alfie‘ from Burt and Hal’s original demo, Warwick was the first sister to record it.
 In the two years it took to get released, Dionne recorded the song in one take and got a Top 5 hit.
 “Alfie shoes why Dionne attracted more attention,” White says, “She had seized the moment and Dee Dee was always one step behind.”
 (My guess is that Dionne’s record company, Scepter Records, did not allow Dee Dee’s record to be released.
-It’s just a business, a very dirty business)
+It’s just a very dirty business)

 Burt and Hal’s collaboration with Dionne hadn’t only made her a poster girl for R&B’s new pop sound, but had given the older Warwick two devoted champions.
 “Dee Dee missed having someone who was as invested in her career as she was,” White explains.
 Instead, Warwick flipped between labels, trying to find the support that could make her a star.

 “They just didn’t know where to put her,” Love says, adding that it frustrated Warwick.
 “She would tell us, ‘I don’t understand what happened to my record label, I don’t know why they’re not working for me, I don’t know why they’re not working as hard for me as they are for Dionne.’”